Capital Grant Guidelines

 PCF welcomes grant applications from qualified organizations serving the Pasadena, Altadena, and Sierra Madre area.
 The purpose of the Capital Grant is to make a significant contribution towards a tangible and enduring (useful life of at least 3-5 years) capital need.
 Funding is not available on a retroactive or reimbursement basis.
 We encourage the use of Pasadena area vendors when appropriate.

-Deadline for Applications — Application will be made available on May 6, 2019.
+Deadline for Applications — Application will be made available in late May, 2019.
 The deadline for 2019 Capital Grant applications is Thursday, August 1, 2019.

 Online application system — PCF’s online application system is available by clicking here.